History

 IJsselmeer

-Urk 1 is a fishing boat of recent date.
+The Urk 1 wreck is a fishing boat of a recent date.
 We believe it sank in the first half of the 20th century.
-The wreck (approximately 14 x 5 metres) is that of a flat bottom boat which has sunken away in the seabed almost completely.
-Only a maximum of 1 metre of construction is surfacing.
-The IJsselmeer (lake) is only 4 metres deep at the wreck site.
+The wreck (size: approximately 14 x 5 metres) is that of a flat bottomed boat which has sunk away in the seabed almost completely.
+Only a maximum of 1 metre of construction can be seen above the surface.
+The IJsselmeer is only 4 metres deep at the wreck site.

 The aft of the ship with deck, stern and rudder is still present.
-Also a bun can be seen.
-The bun is situated more or less in the middle of the ship.
-It is the place to keep the fish that were caught alive.
+A fish box can also be seen.
+This is situated more or less in the middle of the boat.
+It is a box that was used to keep the fish that were caught alive.
 The outer planking is perforated with small holes which keeps the surrounding seawater flowing in.
-Towards the bow and the stern, the bun is closed of with a large heavy wooden partition wall (Dutch: bunschot).
-The bow of the ship is very much disturbed and the stern itself is ripped off the construction.
+Towards the bow and the stern the fish box is closed of with a large heavy wooden partition wall (Dutch: bunschot).
+The bow of the boat is very much disturbed and the stern itself is ripped from the construction.
 However, a deck is still present here.

 The site has been dated using the typology of the ship, the use of different materials, and very characteristic: the sheeting of the original wooden planking with iron.